AshuGuptaz/rag-document-qa/README.md

 # RAG-Based Document Q&A System

 An AI-powered backend API that lets users upload PDF documents and ask natural language questions.
-The system retrieves relevant content using vector search and generates accurate, grounded answers using an LLM — with zero hallucination risk since responses are strictly based on uploaded documents.
+The system retrieves relevant content using vector search and generates accurate, grounded answers using an LLM — with 0 hallucination risk since responses are strictly based on uploaded documents.

 ---